Super Game Feel Effects Documentation - v1.0

 Super Game Feel Effects Documentation

-1. Adding Super Game Feel Effects to Unity
+Super Game Feel Effects Documentation - v1.0

 To import Super Game Feel Effects into your project, either drag in the .unitypackage file, or get it from the asset store window.